 Knowing that temperatures would soar above 100 degrees, I wanted to make sure that I kept the misadventures to a minimum.
 Normally on longer rides, even on the scooter, I tend to wear my motorcycle jacket.
 This time, I opted for a my soft shell jacket, which has enough ventilation and kept me cool during the ride (if you’re interested in learning more about my jacket, check out my gear review!).
 I also took my water bladder, which kept my water cold and helped me stay hydrated during the ride.

-Check out the video of the ride, Ricardo put together of the ride!
+Check out the video of the ride, Ricardo put together!